tamarin-prover/tamarin-prover/src/002_installation.md

 The fastest way to install Tamarin on Mac OS X is to use [Homebrew](http://brew.sh/) [Cask](https://caskroom.github.io/).

-If you already have this installed, it is as simple as running the following in your terminal:
+If you already have this installed, it is as simple as running the following two commands in your terminal:

+  * `brew update`
   * `brew cask install tamarin-prover`

 You can now run Tamarin from the command line by typing `tamarin-prover`.
 Continue as described in Section [Running Tamarin](#sec:running-tamarin) to run Tamarin for the first time.
 (Warning: the previous stable version of Tamarin (v1.0.0) does not realize that Maude v2.7.1 is more than sufficient; it will